88um/88um/README.md

 - 👋 Hi, I’m @88um
 - 👀 I’m interested in taking yo bitch
-- 🌱 I’m currently learning how to code things
+- 🌱 I’m currently learning how to code things; I like instagram api
 - 💞️ I’m looking to collaborate on yo hoe
 - 📫 How to reach me: You cant.